-Drug Donations and Other Philanthropic Efforts: A Special Focus on HIV, Cancer Care and Hepatitis in Parts of the Developing World
+Drug Donations and Other Philanthropic Efforts: A Special Focus on HIV, Hepatitis and Cancer Care in Parts of the Developing World

-The Bristol-Myers Squibb Foundation's mission is to help reduce health disparities by strengthening community-based health care worker capacity, integrating medical care and community-based supportive services and mobilizing communities in fighting disease.
-Leveraging public-private partnerships, the Foundation focuses on improving health outcomes of populations disproportionately affected by HIV/AIDS in Africa, hepatitis B and hepatitis C in Asia, mental illness and type 2 diabetes in the U.S., and cancer in Central and Eastern Europe.
+The Bristol-Myers Squibb Foundation's mission is to promote health equity and improve the health outcomes of populations disproportionately affected by serious diseases and conditions by strengthening community-based health care worker capacity, integrating medical care and community-based supportive services and mobilizing communities in fighting disease.
+Leveraging public-private partnerships, the Foundation focuses on improving health outcomes of populations disproportionately affected by HIV/AIDS in Africa, hepatitis B and hepatitis C in Asia, type 2 diabetes in the U.S., and cancer in Central and Eastern Europe.
+The Foundation also supports the mental health and community reintegration needs of veterans, military service members, their families and families of the fallen in the United States.
 It therefore focuses on five disease areas in four geographies.
-Bristol-Myers Squibb understands that only by removing barriers to treatment and care and supporting patients over the course of their disease can its innovative medical treatments achieve their maximum impact.
+Bristol-Myers Squibb understands that only by removing barriers to care and by supporting patients over the course of their disease can its innovative medical treatments achieve their maximum impact.

 Product Donations: Asia, Latin America, Middle East and Africa

 Product Donations: In 2013, the company donated products with a wholesale value of over $66 million.
 More than $17 million in product donations went to the Asia/Pacific region, more than $22 million to Latin America and the Caribbean and nearly $9 million went to countries in the Middle East and Africa.
 Donations were distributed through AmeriCares, Direct Relief International, Project HOPE, the National Cancer Coalition, Medical Teams International, MAP International and the Catholic Medical Mission Board.
 Among the products donated were cardiovascular products, antibiotics and therapeutic creams.